 So to improve your focus, convince your brain for finishing the present task no matter how small that is.
 As even the smallest uncompleted task can have reverberations over the task you want to accomplish.
 Completion of a task doesn’t imply you This may look like a simple routine, but I feel it should be right up there in everyones everyday mindfulness exercises schedule.

-8. Prepare yourself bodily and mentally… Every Morning
+8. Prepare yourself bodily and mentally… every morning

 When we wake up every morning, we must realise we have a fresh start and 24 hours ahead of us which are very precious.
 We shouldn’t wake up for the fact that we have to, and go about our daily lives.
 We must instead wake up with a smile and a wish to dedicate ourselves completely for the next 24 hours to constructive energy and a bunch of dreams.